Marketcircle/AXElements/docs/Inspecting.markdown

 ### Remember `super`

 It is important to remember that these methods are already implemented for the built in features.
-When overridding, you should only implement the custom behaviour and call `super` to handle everything else.
+When overriding, you should only implement the custom behaviour and call `super` to handle everything else.

 ## Next Steps

-You may want to play with what you have learned so far.
+You may want to play with what you have learnt so far.
 See if you can find bugs and then fix them, or perhaps a missing feature.

 From here the next logical step would be to figure out how to trigger